-Benatical Which is megal

 Unit aim(s) This unit provides the knowledge,

-understanding and skills required to promote
+understanding and skills required to

-children and young people's positive behaviour.
+promote children and young people's

+positive behaviour.
+It requires

-It requires demonstration of competence in
+demonstration of competence in promoting

-promoting positive behaviour, managing
+positive behaviour, managing

 inappropriate behaviour, dealing with

-challenging behaviour and contributing to
+challenging behaviour and contributing

-reviews of behaviour and behaviour policies.
+to reviews of behaviour and behaviour

+policies.

-Assessment requirements specified by a This unit must be assessed in accordance with
+Assessment requirements specified This unit must be assessed in accordance

-sector or regulatory body (if appropriate) the TDA assessment principles.
-Assessment
+by a sector or regulatory body (if with the TDA assessment principles.

-criteria 2.2, 2.3, 2.4, 2.5, 3.1, 3.2, 3.3, 3.4, 4.1,
+appropriate) Assessment criteria 2.2, 2.3, 2.4, 2.5, 3.1,

-4.2, 4.3, 4.4, 4.5, 5.1, 5.2, 5.3 and 5.4 must be
+3.2, 3.3, 3.4, 4.1, 4.2, 4.3, 4.4, 4.5, 5.1,

-assessed in the workplace.
+5.2, 5.3 and 5.4 must be assessed in the

+workplace.

-Details of the relationship of the unit and relevant national occupational standards STL19 Promote positive behaviour STL37 Contribute to the prevention and management of challenging behaviour in children and young people (HSC326) Introductory training materials:Promoting positive behaviour
+Details of the relationship of the unit STL19 Promote positive behaviour

+and relevant national occupational STL37 Contribute to the prevention and

+standards management of challenging behaviour in

+children and young people (HSC326)

+Introductory training materials:

+Promoting positive behaviour